 As of 2014, Alysia became an alumna of the Creative Writing and New Media program at the Salt Institute for Documentary Studies in Portland, Maine.
 This is where she honed in on her skills as a documentary storyteller.
 Alysia continued applying storytelling in a unique way with The Restorative Center where she worked as Program Administrator and eventually Assistant Director of Trainings (2015-2018).
 She traveled NY teaching circle keeping to all walks of life: community members in the Hudson Valley, activists at AmeriCorps, high school students in the Bronx, and college students at Yale.

-After spending most of her life working on the computer, designing websites, and editing digital photo & video, Alysia yearned to touch the things that she poured all of her energy into.
-She shifted her career from digital to handmade during Chime In (2016), a temporary pop-up shop she founded which carried local-made items.
-This is where Alysia debuted her handmade collection beginning with The Orb Choker, a hand-crafted clay and leather necklace.
+After spending most of her young career working on the computer: editing digital photo, producing short documentaries, designing websites; Alysia yearned to touch that which she poured her energy into.
+She shifted her freelance career from digital to handmade in 2016 during Chime In, a temporary pop-up shop she founded which carried local-made items.
+This is where Alysia debuted The Orb Choker, a hand-crafted necklace made from clay and leather.

-Today, Alysia is brewing plant-based salves, expanding her candle line, and sharing Fourfold the Oracle with the world.
+Today, Alysia is tending the garden, brewing medicine, expanding her candle line, and making Fourfold the Oracle known.
 For fun, she plays the guitar and freestyles song.
 You can read her poetry at LlamaMoon.com.